Have you been thinking about SEO vs social media marketing and which one matters more to your business?

 Social Media vs SEO – Can One Replace the Other?

-We’ve gone into a lot of detail about SEO vs social media marketing and the many ways social media can benefit your business… but it shouldn’t replace SEO.
+We’ve gone into a lot of detail about SEO vs social media marketing and the many ways social media can benefit your business… but like PPC vs SEO, social media shouldn’t replace SEO.

 Social media is a great way to drive additional traffic to your website and share your content far and wide.
 Participating in relevant challenges or social media trends can also help with getting more visitors as certain viral social media trends have been reflected in trending Google searches (Moz).
 However, well executed SEO is a proven driver of quality traffic and high-ranking, better converting webpages.